cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Precondition**
   - True.
 - **Postcondition**
+  - `counterpartyVersion` is unmarshaled into a `CCVHandshakeMetadata` structure `md`.
   - The transaction is aborted if any of the following conditions are true:
     - `providerChannel` is already set;
-    - `counterpartyVersion != version`.
+    - `md.version != ccvVersion`.
-  - The state is not changed.
+  - The address of the distribution module account on the provider chain is set to `md.providerDistributionAccount`.
+  - The distribution token transfer channel opening handshake is initiated and `distributionChannelId` is set to the resulting channel ID.
 - **Error Condition**
   - None.